-Ms. Starks has proven to be an excellent communicator, consistently providing information to and consulting with the school's Board of Directors, Education One, and other key stakeholders.
-In addition, she has attended all of TLJA board meetings as well as monthly meetings with the Education One team.
-During these meetings, she has provided detailed updates pertaining to student performance, student recruitment and retention, school initiatives, staff professional development, and major events.
+Dr. Yoder excellent communicator, consistently providing information to and consulting with the school's Board of Directors, Education One, and other key stakeholders.
+In addition, he has attended all of TLJA board meetings as well as monthly meetings with the Education One team.
+During these meetings, he has provided detailed updates pertaining to student performance, student recruitment and retention, school initiatives, staff professional development, and major events.

 The 2019-20 school year proved to be nothing short of extraordinary due to a worldwide pandemic that caused all schools across the state to implement remote learning plans.
-Ms. Starks worked tirelessly with her leadership team, teachers, and staff to create structures to ensure that needs of families and scholars were met physically, mentally, emotionally, and academically.
+Dr. Yoder worked tirelessly with his leadership team, teachers, and staff to create structures to ensure that needs of families and scholars were met physically, mentally, emotionally, and academically.

-During the 2020-21 school year, Mrs. Starks' various experiences in teaching and leading in an academic turn-around school were capitalized upon when the school experienced continued challenges surrounding changes in instructional delivery methods due to COVID-19.
+During the 2020-21 school year, Dr. Yoder's overall capacity in effective leadership was capitalized when the school experienced continued challenges surrounding changes in instructional delivery methods due to COVID-19.
 Teachers and staff consistently received observations, feedback, and professional development to improve upon the various practices being implemented in their hybrid model.

-It is evident that Mrs. Starks strives for continuous improvement pertaining to student outcomes.
-During the 2020-21 school year, the school received a rating of Approaching Standard with a concern in utilizing data at a deeper level to support differentiated instructional strategies to meet the needs of the increasing population of diverse learners and working with PLA to ensure student proficiency and growth.
-This area of concern was quickly remedied during 2021-22 and continued into the 2022-23 school year.
-Ms. Starks has since evidenced effective communication and collaboration with PLA.
-Collaboration included engaging in regularly scheduled site visits from Education One, site reviews from PLA, and data analysis after receiving new data.
-Education One commends Ms. Starks for working with other districts across the state to identify best practices in serving high English Learner populations similar to TLJA.
+It is evident that Dr. Yoder strives for continuous improvement pertaining to student outcomes.
+He has evidenced effective communication and collaboration with multiple stakeholders, including engagement in regularly scheduled site visits from Education One, site reviews from PLA, and data analysis after receiving new data.
+Education One commends Dr. Yoder for working with other districts across the state to identify best practices in serving high English Learner populations similar to TLJA MS.

-The school received a rating of Meets Standard for the majority of the years within its current charter term.
+The school received a rating of Meets Standard throughout its current charter term.